Electrenator/Tabbly/README.md

 Usage of tabbly:
       --db-location string     Override where the db will be saved.
 Handy in combination with '--import-legacy' --dryrun                 Disable file writing
-      --import-legacy string   Legacy file to import into application database --interval uint16        Time between tab checks in seconds (default 60) -v, --verbose                Verbose logging output
+      --import-legacy string   Legacy file to import into application database.
+Not recommended to import into already existing database files given it doesn't sort imported entries
+      --interval uint16        Time between tab checks in seconds (default 60) -v, --verbose                Verbose logging output
 ```